-Indonesia profile - Media - BBC News
+Indonesia profile

 Indonesia profile - Media

-Television is the main medium.
+Television is the most popular medium.
 Major national commercial networks compete with state-owned Televisi Republik Indonesia (TVRI).

 The radio dial is crowded, with scores of stations in Jakarta alone.
-Private radios carry news, but cannot relay live news from international broadcasters.
+In line with global trends, print newspaper circulations are falling.

-Reporters Without Borders (RSF) says many journalists self censor because of the threat from an anti-blasphemy law and the Electronic and Information Transactions Law, which governs online content.
-RSF says radical religious groups also threaten journalistic freedom.
+Reporters Without Borders (RSF) says there are "drastic" restrictions on media access to the troubled province of West Papua.
+More generally, it says many journalists self-censor because of the threat from laws on blasphemy and online libel.

-There were 132.7 million internet users by 2016 (InternetWorldStats).
-Facebook is a hugely popular destination and Indonesians are among the world's most active Twitter users.
-A range of opinion formers is active on social media.
+There were 171 million internet users by 2019, around 63% of the population (InternetWorldStats).
+Facebook, Instagram and Twitter are popular social media platforms.

 The press